-We sat listening to various european languages, trying our best to catch what was said in French, to little avail.
-The coffee was superb, unlike that served on the French ship which would have caused a disgrace her in France.
-Last year when I rode the Velodysee and Pyrenees I had set off from the ferry like rat out of a trap.
+We sat listening to various European languages, trying our best to catch what was said in French, to little avail.
+The coffee was superb, unlike that served on the French ship which would have caused a disgrace here in France.
+Last year when I rode the Velodysee and Pyrenees, I had set off from the ferry like a rat out of a trap.
 This year we chilled out before doing anything at all and this would set the pace for the whole journey.
-As we sat we talked excitedly, deciding that we should take the Velodysee cycle route to Morlaix rather than the easier, quicker, and more direct route.
+As we sat, we talked excitedly, deciding that we should take the Velodysee cycle route to Morlaix rather than the easier, quicker, and more direct route.

 The approach to

-Leaving Roscoff w found ourselves lost in countryside with all manner of surfaces passing beneath our wheels.
+Leaving Roscoff, we found ourselves lost in countryside with all manner of surfaces passing beneath our wheels.
 Tarmac, farm tracks, grass, shingle, this route has them all.
-A series of typically french lanes led us down to the estuary with views across to a town hugging a hill-top.
-The peace and quiet invaded our senses as we went and before many kilometres past we both fell in love with riding in France.
+A series of typically French lanes led us down to the estuary with views across to a town hugging a hill-top.
+The peace and quiet invaded our senses as we went and before many kilometres passed, we both fell in love with riding in France.

 Our route twisted and turned, only returning to more major roads to pass through the pretty town of St Pol de Leon with its magnificent cathedral and pretty houses.
 We noticed a couple drinking coffee here, their loaded bikes leaning on the railings waiting patiently for their return.
 They waved and smiled as did many other people.
-Recumbent trikes are in the minority and I don’t think people quite knew what to make of them.
-We couldn’t be further from the racing, straining, road cyclists that fly around france.
+Recumbent trikes are in the minority and I don’t think people quite know what to make of them.
+We couldn’t be further from the racing and straining road cyclists that fly around France.
 We rode slowly looking unstressed and feeling relaxed on these wonderfully comfortable machines.
 Trevor seemed to lose most of his weight trundling along obediently behind and following Kermit without question.
 It felt good to be travelling again.

 Our next point of call was in the area known as Monts D’Aree the highest area of Brittany.
 Huelgoat is a small and attractive town on the edge of the Foret D’Huelgoat, a small remaining part of the famously forested Argoat region of yesteryear.
 Huelgoat is famous for its unusual stone formations and I had missed out on the chance to see it last year when I was in this region due to time constraints.

 Our trip down to the valley floor provided an exciting way to start the day.
 Cars wanted to overtake but we were travelling just as fast as them making it a little tricky.
 We found it best to slow down and let them go even though their behaviour towards us was exemplary.
 We soon located the supermarket and stocked up for the day, our trikes attracting attention every time we stopped.
-We let a man have a short ride on Michele’s trike and he came back with the inevitable grin and a barrage of questions that we struggled to understand with our limited knowledge of french.
-Of how I wished I had learned more languages at school.
-Being in europe and only speaking English leaves me feeling inadequate and ignorant.
+We let a man have a short ride on Michele’s trike and he came back with the inevitable grin and a barrage of questions that we struggled to understand with our limited knowledge of French.
+Oh how I wished I had learned more languages at school!
+Being in Europe and only speaking English leaves me feeling inadequate and ignorant.